Vitamin D – Causes & Treatment By Neerja

 Severe asthma in children

-Research suggests that vitamin D could play a role in the prevention and treatment of a number of different conditions, including type1 and type 2 diabetes, hypertension, glucose intolerance, and multiple sclerosis.
+Research suggests that vit D could play a role in the prevention and treatment of a number of different conditions, including type1 and type 2 diabetes, hypertension, glucose intolerance, and multiple sclerosis.

 India being a tropical country has adequate sunshine.
-Most of the Indian population live in areas with adequate sunlight throughout the year and are expected to have adequate Vitamin D. Contrary to this, the prevalence of Vitamin D deficiency is high in India.
+Most of the Indian population live in areas with adequate sunlight throughout the year and are expected to have adequate it.
+Contrary to this, the prevalence of deficiency is high in India.

 Treatment for Vitamin D Deficiency:

-Treatment for vitamin D deficiency involves getting more vitamin D — through diet and supplements.
-Although there is no consensus on vitamin D levels required for optimal health and it likely to differ based on age and health conditions.
+Treatment for it involves getting more vitamin D — through diet and supplements.
+Although there is no consensus on vit D levels required for optimal health and it likely to differ based on age and health conditions.

-If you don’t spend much time in the sun or always are careful to cover your skin (sunscreen inhibits vitamin D production), you should speak to your doctor about taking a vitamin D supplement, particularly if you have risk factors for vitamin D deficiency.
+If you don’t spend much time in the sun or always are careful to cover your skin (sunscreen inhibits vit D production), you should speak to your doctor about taking a vitamin supplement, particularly if you have risk factors for deficiency.

-School going children should be made aware about the need for Vitamin D sufficiency and healthy lifestyle.
+School going children should be made aware about the need for vitamins sufficiency and healthy lifestyle.
 Let us take charge of our own health.